GAS: Generative Avatar Synthesis from a Single Image: Method

 \subsection{Synthesis as Video Generation Condition}

-In this section, we elaborate how we leverage video diffusion prior to reformulate the novel view and pose synthesis as a video generation task conditioned on the human radiance fields and human geometric templates.
-We would like to note that prior approaches often treat novel view and novel pose synthesis as separate tasks.
-In contrast, our approach unifies both tasks by conditioning on NeRF-rendered images, allowing for more consistent renderings.
-Using human templates alone as a condition provides only sparse geometric guidance, which often leads to inconsistencies in appearance across novel views.
-By integrating generalizable radiance field as a unified conditioning mechanism, we address this issue and achieve better appearance consistency across varied poses and views.
+This section describes how we leverage a video diffusion prior to reformulate novel view and pose synthesis as a unified video generation task, conditioned on human radiance fields and geometric templates.
+While previous methods typically treat view and pose synthesis as separate problems, our approach bridges them by conditioning the diffusion model on NeRF-rendered images.
+This dense and appearance-rich signal leads to more consistent outputs.
+In contrast, conditioning solely on sparse human templates, as in prior work~\cite{zhu2024champ}, often results in inconsistent appearance across views.

-\textbf{Novel View Synthesis.} Given a reference image $I_{ref}$ and a camera trajectory $\{P_1, P_2, \cdots, P_T\}$, we render the corresponding images $\bm{I}_{nerf} = \{I_1, I_2, \cdots, I_T\}$ from the NeRF, which servers as an input to our video diffusion model, \textit{i.e.}, Stable Video Diffusion \cite{blattmann2023stable} that adopts spatio-temporal attention module and 3D residual convolution in the diffusion UNet.
-For the single input image $I_\text{ref}$, we extract its feature with CLIP \cite{radford2021learning} and repeat it for $T$ times to match the number of frames, denoted as $\bm{h}_\text{clip}$, which is then added to the video diffusion model through the cross attention.
+\textbf{Novel View Synthesis.} Given a reference image $I_{ref}$ and a camera trajectory $\{P_1, P_2, \cdots, P_T\}$, we render the corresponding images $\bm{I}_{nerf} = \{I_1, I_2, \cdots, I_T\}$ from the NeRF, which servers as an input to our video diffusion model, Stable Video Diffusion (SVD)~\cite{blattmann2023stable}.
+SVD has a spatio-temporal attention module and 3D residual convolution in the diffusion UNet.
+For the single input image $I_\text{ref}$, we extract its feature with CLIP \cite{radford2021learning} and repeat it for $T$ times, denoted as $\bm{h}_\text{clip}$, which is then added to the video diffusion model through the cross attention.
 Meanwhile, we use the VAE encoder to encode our input image $I_\text{ref}$ and obtain its latent feature $C_\text{vae}$.

 To introduce NeRF renderings $\bm{I}_{nerf}$ to our video diffusion model, we feed $\bm{I}_{nerf}$ to the VAE encoder, after which it is further encoded by a small convolutional neural network.
 We denote the output latent feature as $C_{\text{nerf}}$.